Skyrim: The Best Race for Playability for All Character Builds

 I hope you enjoyed this little hub of mine.
 Please, vote on which race you think is best.
 If you take anything away from this, let it be that the Breton and Altmer are your best choices in Skyrim, and that the Khajit is the worst.
 Check out the comments below.
 You'll get some insight from other players concerning race in Skyrim.
 Also, please check out my general advice article, linked below.
 You may learn some invaluable information about the game.

-- Skyrim: Advice and tips on How to Get Started for New and Returning Elder Scrolls Players
+- Skyrim: Tips and Advice for New and Returning Player...

 What race from Skyrim do you consider to be the best?